-In these cases the student must complete and submit a request form within the specified period in the acacdemic calendar.
-He/she also must present the relevant documents to the Office of Admissions and Registration.
+In these cases the student must submit an online request within three working days.
+He/she also must submit the relevant documents.
 Applications will be processed only if the student has no financial obligation to the university and has paid the fee for an "incomplete request."
 Applications submitted by students with a 25 percent absence warning will not be accepted.

-A student whose course result is "incomplete" must take the final examination before the end of the first week of the following semester in which he/she registers, as shown in the academic calendar.
+A student whose course result is "incomplete" must take the final examination before the end of the first week of the following semester in which he/she registers, as shown in the academic calendar, otherwise grade (F) will be Obtained.